ComputationalRadiationPhysics/picongpu/docs/source/prgpatterns/lockstep.rst

 .. sectionauthor:: René Widera, Axel Huebl

 The *lockstep programming model* structures code that is evaluated collectively and independently by workers (physical threads) within a alpaka block.
-Actual processing is described by one-dimensional compile time known index domains of which can even be changed within a kernel.
+Actual processing is described by one-dimensional index domains which are known compile time and can even be changed within a kernel.

 An index domain is **independent** of the data but **can** be mapped to a data domain, e.g. one to one or with more complex mappings.
 A index domain is processed collectively by all workers.